syncfusion-content/maui-docs/MAUI/Button/Getting-Started.md

 ## Step 2: Install the Syncfusion MAUI Buttons NuGet Package

-1. In **Solution Explorer**, right-click the project and choose Manage NuGet Packages.
+1. In **Solution Explorer**, right-click the project and choose **Manage NuGet Packages**.
-2. Search for [`Syncfusion.Maui.Buttons`](https://www.nuget.org/packages/Syncfusion.Maui.Buttons) and install the latest version.
+2. Search for [Syncfusion.Maui.Buttons](https://www.nuget.org/packages/Syncfusion.Maui.Buttons) and install the latest version.
 3. Ensure the necessary dependencies are installed correctly, and the project is restored.